Who is Webb Ellis of the Webb Ellis Cup?

 Webb Ellis attended Rugby School, a school named after its locality, Rugby in Warwickshire.
 During a game of football, it’s told that Webb Ellis, instead of kicking the ball in return, held the ball in his hands and ran down the pitch.

-That act is believe to be the starting point of the rugby style of football, etching Webb Ellis, the accidental inventor, in the history books of the game and sport in general.
+That act is believed to be the starting point of the rugby style of football, etching Webb Ellis, the accidental inventor, in the history books of the game and sport in general.

 The story a centrepiece of the Rugby World Cup 2015, recreated as a short film and coming to life on the pitch before England and Fiji squared off in the first match.